wp-plugins/ewww-image-optimizer/readme.txt

 == Changelog ==

+= 1.3.7 =
+* re-compiled bundled optipng and gifsicle on CentOS 5 for wider compatibility

 = 1.3.6 =
 * fixed: servers with gzip still failed on bulk operations, forgot to delete a line I was testing for alternatives
 * fixed: some servers with shell_exec() disabled were not detected due to whitespace issues